hakeemsalman/awesome-cheatsheet/chrome extension/YT/README.md

 ### You see an error in extension of Uncaught EvalError: Refused to evaluate a string as JavaScript because 'unsafe-eval' ....

 - To solve this issue, we have to use `devtool` property with value `cheap-module-source-map` in `webpack.config.js`
+- It copy the original lines from the files.

 ```js
 module.exports = {